Sandeep-android-2000/system-design-notes/LLD/LLD Questions/parking-lot-lld.md

 #### **7. Exit Gate**
 - Responsibilities:
   - Calculates parking duration.
-  - Computes the fee and processes payment.
+  - Computes the fee using a **Pricing Strategy**.
-  - Updates the spot status.
+  - Processes payment and updates the spot status.

 ---